 The interlocking ensures that there are no gaps for children or pedestrians to walk through.
 Protecting pedestrians from open groundworks, and dangerous construction.
 It also improves the stability of the barricade in windy conditions or when supporting the weight of a falling person.

 The units are lightweight, easy to pick up and stack efficiently on a pallet.
-They are great for roadworks where they can be deployed or removed quickly for use somewhere else.
+Great for roadworks where contractors can deploy or remove them quickly for use somewhere else.

 They are a cost-effective solution as they are easier to transport and also faster to deploy than concrete.
-This is because they can be lifted by a single worker when empty and then filled once in position.
+This is because a single worker can lift them when empty and then filled once in position.
 They interlock to create an unbroken chain, ideal for guiding traffic through diversions and contraflows.

 Why Buy from Start Traffic?

 We keep all our road barriers on the shelf, so if you need it next day it is no problem!
-We all know that in the modern workplace sometimes things are needed as fast as possible and that is where we can help.
-Aside from keeping all our items in stock we also have a large team who can assist with any questions regarding your safety barrier requirements, they can be phoned on 0800 978 8920.
+We all know that in the modern workplace sometimes things are needed as fast as possible.
+That is where we can help.
+Aside from keeping all our items in stock we also have a large team who will assist with any questions you have regarding your safety barrier requirements.
+Call our sales team today by phone on 01905 794 875.